hotosm/learnosm/_posts/en/0600-12-15-getting-data_en.md

 Downloading Data Extracts
 --------------------------

+### Download OSM Data from the HOT Tasking Manager

+Each Tasking Manager project has a dedicated "Download OSM Data" section.
+Here pre-generated base map features can be exported in the formats GeoJSON, KML and SHP.
+You can find this section on the project home page.

+The exports are refreshed daily at 12 AM UTC, exclusively for published projects with user activity in the last 24 hours.

+They are accessible to everyone, with or without a Tasking Manager account.

+![download osm data][]

 ### GeoFabrik

 [GeoFabrik](http://geofabrik.de) is a company which specializes in working with OpenStreetMap.
 They provide a variety of free extracts in  shapefile and raw OSM format on their [download website](http://download.geofabrik.de).
 The advantage of downloading GeoFabrik data is that it  is updated every day, and it's easy and reliable.
 One disadvantage is that the data is extracted by country, and not all countries are  available.